andreyboytsov/LION-tSNE/README.md

-# LION-tSNE (Local Interpolation with Outlier detctioN)
+# LION-tSNE (Local Interpolation with Outlier detectioN)

 Extension of TSNE algorithm to incorporate new and changed data.